How are Capital Gains Handled in the Sale of a Business?

 Most types of business property are considered capital assets, including:

-- Property for sale to customers or merchandise
+- Property for sale to customers, like inventory or merchandise

 - Intellectual property, like patents, trademarks, or copyrights